Let’s start the exploration with a few components to ease the creation of a GUI.

 It is up to you to decide between the compactness of the GUI and the readability of the labels.

-In Text entry, we presented a quite complex and feature complete class to handle multiple line of text editing.
-When only one line editing is needed it is a bit overkill, in that circumstance you can alternatively use the TextEntryMorph, part of the UI-Entry package:
+In Text Entry, we presented a quite complex and feature-complete class to handle multiple lines of text editing.
+When only one line of editing is needed, it is a bit overkill.
+In that circumstance, you can alternatively use the TextEntryMorph, part of the UI-Entry package:

 Feature require: 'UI-Entry'

-This class is quite simple and contrary to the TextModelMorph it does need a text model.
-Therefore there is no such things as changed and update mechanism involved, it is a passive morph.
+This class is quite simple, and contrary to the TextModelMorph, it does not need a text model.
+Therefore, there is no such thing as a changed and update mechanism involved; it is a passive morph.

 However, it offers two options to interact with other objects: